Protection International interviews Rehana Hashmi

 “Friends wouldn’t pick up their phone when I would

 call.
 This is something I can understand.”

 PI: You have founded the National Network End Violence against Women (EVAW).
 How do you think these kinds of networks can help to protect WHRDs?

 RH: EVAW lobbies at the national level.
-We practice advocacy and as a result we’ve seen many bills passed.
+We practice advocacy and as a result, we’ve seen many bills passed.
 However, implementation of these bills has been a problem.
 There is no protection mechanism in Pakistan for (male and female) HRDs, nor are there facilities for creating protection networks.
-In terms of international networks, they can help to protect WHRDs, but by the time they provide assistance, it might be too late.
+In terms of international networks, they can help protect WHRDs, but by the time they assist, it might be too late.
 Time is critical in these situations.
 Men benefit more from international networks than women, because women have to leave children behind.
 Which mother would do such a thing?
 This is why the international community should raise their voice more and support local networks.
 International protection networks need to take the gender difference into account.
 Without adequate support, WHRDs are vanishing.
 Women are at the forefront when it comes to developing a community.

 PI: Do you feel that WHRDs get recognition from male HRDs in ‘mixed’ networks (men and women)?

 RH: Yes, I’ve always felt there is a supportive environment in these networks.
 Male human rights defenders have recognized my rights as a woman.
 For example, in the late ’90, I established a coalition of civil society with 3500 members.
 This coalition was in a conservative male-dominated province.
 I was still elected for three terms as the president of this male-dominated network.
 However, these networks are also facing the same problems when it comes to protection.